-Under the single-stage evaluation process, evaluated proposals will be ranked in one single list.
+Under the single-stage process, all evaluated proposals will be ranked in one single list.
 Best-ranked proposals, in the framework of the available budget, will be invited to prepare a Grant Agreement.

-Under the two-stage evaluation procedure, and on the basis of the outcome of the stage 1 evaluation, the applicant consortium of the highest ranked short proposal (stage 1) for each topic will be invited to discuss with the relevant industry consortium the feasibility of jointly developing a full proposal (stage 2).
+Under the two-stage evaluation procedure, the applicant consortium of the highest ranked short proposal (stage 1) for each topic will be invited to discuss with the relevant industry consortium the feasibility of jointly developing a full proposal (stage 2).
 The applicant consortia of the second and third-ranked short proposals (stage 1) for each topic may be invited for preliminary discussions with the industry consortium if the preliminary discussions with the higher ranked proposal and the industry consortium fail.
-Such contacts should be done in priority order, i.e. the second ranked proposal should be contacted only after failure of pre-discussions with the first ranked, and the third after the second ranked.
+Such contacts should be done in priority order, i.e. the second ranked proposal should be contacted only after failure of prediscussions with the first ranked, and the third after the second ranked.